Far-Beyond-Dev/blog/public/blogs/horizon-auth.md

 tags: ["GameDev", "Rust", "Authentication", "Plugin Architecture", "Event System", "Performance", "External Integration", "Testing", "Security"]
 ---

-# Building Robust Authentication: Core Events and Connection Management in Horizon
+# Core Events and Connection Management in Horizon

 Authentication forms the cornerstone of any multiplayer game server, yet implementing it correctly across a distributed plugin architecture presents unique challenges.
 Today, we're exploring a comprehensive enhancement to the Horizon game server framework that introduces a sophisticated authentication system built on core events and seamlessly integrated with connection management.